Jakkers/cookie-clicker-game-react/README.md

 - The flow differed from the initial plan due to the Custom Hook not working as planned and had to pivot to using a component instead.

+# User stories

+- 🐿️ As a user, I want to be able to click the cookie and increment the counter
+- 🐿️ As a user, I want to see the counter automatically increment using an interval timer
+- 🐿️ As a user, I want to purchase items i can afford in the shop and increase the number of cookies every time the interval passes

+## Stretch user stories

+- 🐿️ As a user, I want to have the game playable on both mobile and desktop.
+- 🐿️ As a user, I want to have feedback on what I can buy.

+# Attributions

+- Cookie vector image: <a href="https://www.vecteezy.com/free-vector/cookies">Cookies Vectors by Vecteezy</a>
+- Theo, Richard, Manny & Joe for discussions and debugging together.
+- Adapted keyframe animations from Vite's React template.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.